ENCOUNTER

 We are told that God’s anger at the wicked lasts only a moment but his favor will be for a lifetime;

-no one is cast off by the Lord forever; even if a mother may forget her nursing baby, God cannot forget you; God devises ways that the banished will not remain separated from him; God was pleased to reconcile all things to himself and will bring unity to all things through Jesus; every knee will bow and every tongue will profess Jesus as Lord; every created being will worship and adore God without compulsion; through Messiah all are made alive; in the end God will be all in all; Jesus’ one righteous act resulted in justification for all; God is the savior of all people; God wants all people to be saved; Christ is the ransom for all people; God wants no one to perish but all to repent; Christ is the atoning sacrifice for the whole world; he draws all people to himself; all Israel will be saved; by consigning all to disobedience, God has mercy on all; God so loved the whole world that he gave his only Son; God shows no favoritism.
+no one is cast off by the Lord forever; even if a mother may forget her nursing baby, God cannot forget you; God devises ways that the banished will not remain separated from him; God was pleased to reconcile all things to himself and will bring unity to all things through Jesus; every knee will bow and every tongue will profess Jesus as Lord; every created being will worship and adore God without compulsion; through Messiah all are made alive; in the end God will be all in all; Jesus’ one righteous act resulted in justification for all; God is the savior of all people; God’s grace brings salvation to all; God wants all people to be saved; Christ is the ransom for all people; God wants no one to perish but all to repent; Christ is the atoning sacrifice for the whole world; he draws all people to himself; all Israel will be saved; by consigning all to disobedience, God has mercy on all; God so loved the whole world that he gave his only Son; God shows no favoritism.

 But on the other hand we are also told that one sin (or kind of sin) will never be pardoned; that the lost (or some of the lost) will end up in an afterlife of suffering which they cannot leave for paradise; that it would be better that at least one person (Judas) had never been born; and that at least one other person (Satan) will be punished or annihilated for ages of ages.
 If there is at least one who is separated from God, there are likely more.
 Now there are feasible universalist answers for all of these texts.
 The book does also get into some more common mistaken proof texts that are used to support belief in an eternal hell such as Jesus’ statement that some will go to “eternal punishment,” as in Matthew 25.46.
 There is no good reason to think the adjective actually means anything more than